Despite the obsession with agility, efficiency, and productivity, critical work processes haven’t kept pace with the evolution of technology.

 The value of investing in mobile is clear: On average, companies see ROI of 35% when investing in enterprise mobile apps (Adobe).
 These companies cite increased productivity and communication as top benefits.
 With nearly all survey respondents (95%) reporting using their mobile phones for work-related tasks during the day, it’s clear that aligning core processes to today’s mobile workforce better positions businesses to compete in the fast-paced economy.

 Time tracking data specifically has long been the cornerstone companies use to make informed staffing resource decisions, control costs, and meet contractual labour obligations.
+It also plays a role in improving project management, forecasting future workloads, and understanding employee productivity patterns.
 While organisations understand the importance of accurate data, the majority of managers (77%) aren’t confident in the accuracy of the timesheets they approve.
 Meanwhile, nearly half (49%) of project managers aren’t sure they’re tracking their time right either.
 The likely culprit—inconvenient processes resulting in irregular, infrequent data entry and submission.
 Because of the time it takes, one quarter (25%) of project managers also believe time tracking negatively impacts productivity.

 “We use our smartphone to check the weather, confirm flight info, read the news, call an Uber, or order a cup of coffee,” said Eric Bergman, VP of product management for Changepoint.
 “Mobile is second nature in our everyday lives, but some of the most agile, tech-forward businesses still use spreadsheets and paper to collect business-critical data despite its impact on staffing and project decisions.”